Basic Analysis V Functional Analysis and Topology

 In this volume, the nature of these critical choices is discussed using applications involving the immune system and cognition.

-- Develops proof of the Jordan Canonical form to show some basic ideas in algebraic topology
+- Develops a proof of the Jordan Canonical form to show some basic ideas in algebraic topology

 - Carefully develops manifolds and functions on manifolds ending with Riemannian metrics

 - Suitable for advanced students in mathematics and associated disciplines

 - Can be used as a traditional textbook as well as for self-study

 James K. Peterson is an Emeritus Professor at the School of Mathematical and Statistical Sciences, Clemson University.

 He tries hard to build interesting models of complex phenomena using a blend of mathematics, computation, and science.
 To this end, he has written four books on how to teach such things to biologists and cognitive scientists.
 These books grew out of his Calculus for Biologists courses offered to the biology majors from 2007 to 2015.

 He has taught the analysis courses since he started teaching both at Clemson and at his previous post at Michigan Technological University.

 In between, he spent time as a senior engineer in various aerospace firms and even did a short stint in a software development company.
 The problems he was exposed to were very hard, and not amenable to solution using just one approach.
 Using tools from many branches of mathematics, from many types of computational languages, and from first-principles analysis of natural phenomena was absolutely essential to make progress.